Summarize this article with

 As we covered in a previous blog post, the financial and legal consequences of an account takeover attack can be substantial.
 For example:

-• More recently, Snowflake made the news when the company shared that data from roughly 400 organizations had been compromised.
-Snowflake is currently subject to a class-action lawsuit and Senate investigation.
+- More recently, Snowflake made the news when the company shared that data from roughly 400 organizations had been compromised.
+At the time of this writing, Snowflake is facing an ongoing class-action lawsuit.
 Customers affected include well-known names like AT&T, Santander Bank, and Ticketmaster.

 Being able to quickly identify account takeover attempts is critical for businesses to prevent or mitigate potential damage.
 Some red flags to keep an eye out for include:

-• Unusual account activity.
-Unusual activity that may indicate an account takeover attempt includes multiple failed login attempts, sudden changes to account details, and login attempts from another location far from a user’s typical IP address.
+- Unusual account activity.
+Unusual activity that may indicate an account takeover attempt includes multiple failed login attempts, dozens of login attempts per second for different accounts, sudden changes to account details, and login attempts from another location far from a user’s typical IP address.

 Why is account takeover protection important?